-This interview with Venerable Thubten Chodron was published in Dharma Drum Humanity Magazine, February 1, 2019.
+This interview with Venerable Thubten Chodron was published in Dharma Drum Mountain’s magazine Humanity, February 1, 2019.

 Foreword: She is one of the first generation of Western bhikshunis who brought the Buddhadharma back to the US, and then went on to establish one of the first Tibetan Buddhist training monasteries for Westerners in America.
 After spending her early years seeking the Dharma in Nepal and India, she received srameneri ordination in India in 1977 and full ordination in Taiwan in 1986.
 Having spent 43 years in both East and West opening up new frontiers for the Buddha’s teachings, Venerable Thubten Chodron brings her deep practice of the Buddhadharma and concern for society into her wholehearted efforts to establish the Buddhist sangha community in the West, and also raises emphatic reminders for contemporary society to reflect upon.

-[Interview by Yanzhen Shi of Dharma Drum Humanity Magazine]
+[Interview by Yanzhen Shi of Dharma Drum Mountain’s Humanity magazine]

 Yanzhen Shi (YS): In the process of the spread and adaptation of the Buddhadharma to the West, what Buddhist traditions and core principles have you sought to uphold and preserve?
 Which ones have you had to change, or even discard?